-We primarily invest in junior debt tranches of CLOs available in the secondary market that the Adviser believes have the potential to outperform the market on a relative value basis.
+Our CLO investments may take the form of (i) anchor CLO equity, (ii) risk retention capital, and (iii) equity for loan accumulation facilities or warehouse facilities to high-quality CLO managers.
+Additionally, we intend to invest in CLO equity and junior debt securities in the secondary market that the Adviser believes have the potential to outperform the market on a relative value basis.
 The Fund will utilize Flat Rock Global's leveraged finance platform, investment expertise, sourcing network and industry relationships to pursue a strategy within the CLO market focused on:

 - Proactive sourcing and identification of high-quality CLO managers and CLO investment opportunities.
 The Adviser will utilize its leveraged finance platform and industry relationships to source investment opportunities.
 The Adviser has direct contact with CLO managers and banks that originate and trade CLO securities and Senior Secured Loans. - Disciplined research and due diligence process.
-CLO managers will be chosen by the Adviser based on considerations that may include: (i) track record of the CLO manager, including during periods of distress in the market for Senior Secured Loans, (ii) experience of the CLO manager in managing Senior Secured Loans, (iii) scale of the CLO manager's platform and other resources, and (iv) ability to efficiently source Senior Secured Loans for the CLO. - Diversified portfolio construction.
-The Fund seeks to construct a portfolio of diversified CLO junior debt investments, and, to a lesser extent, CLO equity and other investments.
+CLO managers will be chosen by the Adviser based on considerations that may include: (i) track record of the CLO manager, including during periods of distress in the market for Senior Secured Loans, (ii) experience of the CLO manager in managing Senior Secured Loans, (iii) ability of the CLO manager to obtain favorable terms from the debt investors in the CLO, (iv) scale of the CLO manager's platform and other resources, and (v) ability to efficiently source Senior Secured Loans for the CLO. - Diversified portfolio construction.
+The Fund seeks to construct a portfolio of diversified CLO equity and junior debt investments as well as other Target Securities.
 The Adviser will seek to diversity the Fund's investment portfolio by CLO Manager and by CLO vintage.
 The Adviser will also analyze the portfolio on a look-through basis, which will provide exposure to the underlying Senior Secured Loans.
 The Fund will employ a long-term investment horizon with a primarily buy-and-hold strategy.
 However, based on the continuous monitoring of investments and look-through analytics, the Adviser may sell positions from time to time if the Adviser believes it is in the Fund's best interest. - Active portfolio monitoring and risk management.
-In relation to the Fund's investments, the Adviser will typically conduct periodic, detailed diligence of underlying loans, the CLO structure and the CLO manager.
+In relation to the Fund's Target Securities, the Adviser will typically conduct periodic, detailed diligence of underlying loans, the CLO structure and the CLO manager.
 The Adviser will typically review, among other things, monthly reporting, the internal watch list methodology, adherence to investment strategy and covenants, and other ongoing measures.
 Risk management is a continuous process that may include regular benchmarking of investment performance of the CLO to the initial investment thesis.
-Through the portfolio monitoring and risk management process, the Adviser will continuously seek to optimize the risk-return profile of the Fund's portfolio, subject to, among other things, variations in general market liquidity, the illiquid nature of its investment portfolio and the constraints presented by the limited length of the investment period.
+Through the portfolio monitoring and risk management process, the Adviser will continuously seek to optimize the risk-return profile of the Fund's portfolio, subject to, among other things, variations in general market liquidity, the illiquid nature of the Target Securities and the constraints presented by the limited length of the investment period.